VerdantFox/hot-reload-examples/README.md

    By default, browsers will cache static files.
 Therefore, you might not see changes to CSS and JavaScript files reflected in the browser, as the browser will use the stale cached after the first load.
 To fix this, you will need to turn off caching in your browser.
 For Chrome, you can do this with the following steps:

    1. Open the browser to `http://localhost:3000`
-   2. Right-click in the browser
+   2. Right-click on the browser page
    3. Click "Inspect" to open dev tools
    4. Navigate to the "Network" tab
    5. Check "Disable cache"